forgery810/fl-studio-alesis-vixx/README.md

 ## Broswer Mode

-- The browser must be detached (for an unknown reason) for this mode to work.
-Selecting the browser button allow the directional keys to control the selection of samples.
+-  Selecting the browser button allow the directional keys to control the selection of samples.
 Right opens folders and left closes them.
 Enter will bring up the menu for what to do with the selection.
 Unfortunatley, when selecting open in new channel the browser loses focus because the channel window open so the browser button must be pushed again.
-It is a little more cumbersome than preferred but it is functional.
+Selecting the browser button again will close the browser window but it cannot be opened again, unfortunately, without using the mouse.
+This functionality is a little cumbersome, unfortunately but can still be useful.

  ## vi25 and vi49 Users